richmondu/libfaceid/README.md

 # libfaceid
 <p>
     libfaceid is a python library for facial recognition that seamlessly integrates multiple face detection and face recognition models.
+    It enables beginners to learn various models.
-    It simplifies prototyping of facial recognition systems by providing different models.
+    It also simplifies prototyping of facial recognition systems by providing different models to choose from.
     Multiple models for detection and encoding/embedding including classification models are supported.
     The models are seamlessly integrated so that user can mix and match detection models.
+    Each model differs in speed, accuracy, memory requirements and 3rd-party library dependencies.
     This enables users to easily experiment with various solutions appropriate for their specific use cases and system requirements.
-    Each model differs in speed, accuracy, memory requirements and 3rd-party library dependencies.
     The library and example applications have been tested on Windows 7 and Raspberry Pi 3B+.
 </p>

 ### Supported Models: